OpenMined/llm-training-data-eval/README.md

    - *Onsite Access*: storing the assets in a secured facility, and have researchers travel to conduct their study in-person, which is limited to the time spent on-site and expensive
    - *API Access*: restricted to pre-defined APIs and difficult to expand due to the risk of data/assets being extracted

 Third-party access for researchers to study proprietary LLMs are typically denied due to **competitive, trust & safety, security, privacy, and legal concerns**, resulting in limited means to address, or even identify, AI safety issues.
-As a result, answering questions like the one below is difficult.
+As a result, answering questions about the training data, user logs or the model itself are very difficult.

-**Does the model's knowledge include the creation of pathogens and deadly chemicals?**
+## A solution to the external access problem

 PySyft proposes a paradigm where a third-party researchers can answer approved questions, whilst the private assets never leave the premises of the AI Lab.
 To ensure security, we will be using an air-gapped deployment composed of two servers:
 - Low-side: can be accessed by the researchers.
 However, it does not store any private assets, but fake counterparts that "mimic" the private assets.